 We also offer two 24 hour news channels – Sky News for UK news, world affairs and situational awareness, and Forces TV for the very latest military news, documentary features and analysis of every aspect of the Forces world.

 BFBS Radio is at the heart of military life.
-With local radio stations in seven countries and services from the UK, BFBS Radio delivers a range of services for all music tastes and age groups, with chat, requests, competitions and news to keep you informed and entertained 24 hours a day.
+With local radio stations in eight countries and services from the UK, BFBS Radio delivers a range of services for all music tastes and age groups, with chat, requests, competitions and news to keep you informed and entertained 24 hours a day.

 Our MOD contract survey shows an incredible 99% of the overseas audience listen to BFBS Radio and the satisfaction levels are some of the highest surveyed.
 Listeners enjoy BFBS Radio wherever they are and love the way it brings together serving forces and their families, whether it’s having a brew-up out on the range at BATUS, the spouse listening in the car with the kids on their way to school, or a just bunch of mates cranking up the volume on the latest BFBS dance music podcast.
 BFBS Radio goes with you wherever you are and makes it easy to stay connected with home.